tscircuit/matchpack/README.md

 LayoutPipelineSolver: Runs pipeline
-↳ ChipPartitionsSolver: Creates partitions (small subset groups) surrounding complex chips ↳ SingleChipPartitionSolver: Creates a single partition for a single chip ↳ PinRangeMatchSolver: Finds pin ranges on each chip in the partition, constructs a subset group with just that pin range, then matches a laid out design from the corpus
+↳ ChipPartitionsSolver: Creates partitions (small subset groups) surrounding complex chips ↳ SingleChipPartitionSolver: Creates a single partition for a single chip ↳ PartitionPackingSolver: Packs the laid out chip partitions into a single layout
-↳ PinRangeLayoutSolver: Applies the matched layout to the pin ranges, moving passives that are connected to each pin range ↳ PinRangeOverlapSolver: Finds overlaps between laid out boxes from each pin range and fixes them ↳ PartitionPackingSolver: Packs the laid out chip partitions into a single layout
 ```